curityio/idsvr-docker/README.md

 USER 10001
 ```

-We expect to update the default docker image to use a numeric user ID for a future release.

 # Contributing

 Pull requests are welcome.
 To do so, just fork this repo, and submit a pull request.